Here is all the relevant information regarding the beautiful island of Gozo!

 Geography of Gozo

-There are no mountains or rivers.
-The majority of fields are small and terraced, but despite lack of rain and other adverse terrain conditions, agriculture is well developed.
+There are no mountains or rivers, but several hills.
+The majority of fields are small and terraced, but despite lack of rain and other adverse terrain conditions, the agriculture is well developed.

 Driving in Malta and Gozo

 In Malta and Gozo, driving is on the left hand side.
-There are speed limits of 80km/h on the open roads and 50km/h in built up areas, unless otherwise indicated on relevant road signs.
+The national speed limit is 80km/h on the open roads and 50km/h in built up areas, unless otherwise indicated on relevant road signs.

 If you intend to rent a car or drive in Malta, it is advisable to take our comprehensive insurance.
 National or International driving licence are accepted.